 The Business program at the Eastside Leadership Center (ELC) in Bellevue provides the same foundation in business theory, critical thinking, ethics and communications skills as that offered at the Bothell campus.
 It differs primarily in the method of delivery, using a peer cohort model where students take courses as a group on a fixed scheduled.
 Students also have the ability to participate in a 1:1 mentor program, which pairs them with local business professionals.
-Students who choose to earn their Business degree at the ELC can select from four concentrations: Finance, Entrepreneurship, International Business, and General
+Students who choose to earn their Business degree at the ELC can select from available concentrations.

-Business.
-Alternatively, students may select a variety of upper division electives to design a self-directed study plan.
 Opportunities for project courses, internships, independent research, and leadership development activities allow students to put into practice the knowledge and skills that they are acquiring in the classroom.